What Is Carried Interest?

 Carry makes up at least a portion of the compensation paid to a general partner of a private investment or private equity fund.
 It’s compensation for services performed in ensuring that the limited partners achieve a return on their own investments.

-The general partner manages the fund’s investments.
+A general partner manages the fund’s investments.
 Carried interest is paid regardless of whether the general partner personally invested anything toward the purchase of the company that generated the profit.

-About 80% of carried interest eventually trickles down to the fund’s limited partners, those who initially invested capital.
+In a typical scenario, about 80% of carried interest eventually trickles down to the fund’s limited partners, those who initially invested capital.
 The general partner receives the other 20%, as well as compensation in the form of an annual management fee—a percentage of the fund’s assets.